Edit

 • Conversion of tape archives for backup and regulatory compliance.

-• The Infinite internal database that holds your data emulates DB2/400.
+• An Infinite internal database that holds your data and emulates DB2/400.
 You have the option of migrating to a standard SQL database instead, with minor code changes or none at all.

-• Your savings on licensing and maintenance significantly reduces your total cost of ownership.
+• Savings on licensing and maintenance that significantly reduces your total cost of ownership.

-• On Azure you have faster and lower-cost options for disaster recovery than you have on System i.
+• Faster and lower-cost options for disaster recovery on Azure compared to System i.

 Potential use cases

-Use this architecture to easily migrate IBM System i and AS/400 workloads to Azure, and to modernize them and reduce costs.
+• Modernize System i and AS/400 workloads and reduce costs.

 Considerations

-• Azure Site Recovery disaster recovery service protects against major outages by minimizing downtime and data loss, resulting in low impact recoveries from major failures.
+• Use Site Recovery for disaster recovery on Azure VMs.
+It helps protect VMs against major outages by minimizing downtime and data loss.
 The service is dependable, cost-effective, and easy to deploy.

-• Use Azure Availability Zones to protect against infrastructure disruptions by eliminating all single points of failure.
-The SLA for VMs is for 99.99% uptime.
+• Use Azure availability zones to protect against infrastructure disruptions by eliminating all single points of failure.
+The service-level agreement (SLA) for VMs is for 99.99% uptime.

-• For increased availability, use Virtual Machine Scale Sets to set up a group of load-balanced VMs that make up an Azure Virtual Machine Scale Set.
+• Use Virtual Machine Scale Sets to set up a group of load-balanced VMs that make up an Azure virtual machine scale set.
+This approach increases availability.

 Security